uqlibrary/technology-training/intro_to_programming/intro_to_programming.md

 ####

-Let's test our function:
+Let’s test our function:

 ``` r
 JaneEyre <- import_clean("data/CharlotteBronte_JaneEyre.txt")
 ```

-Now, let's create the function that analyses the data.
+Now, let’s create the function that analyses the data.
 It needs to output a list that contains our stats:

 ``` r
 book_stats <- function(book) {